gaussic/keras-en-backup/sources/initializers.md

 Initializer that generates the identity matrix.

 Only use for 2D matrices.
-If the long side of the matrix is a multiple of the short side, multiple identity matrices are concatenated along the long side.
+If the desired matrix is not square, it gets padded with zeros for the additional rows/columns.

 __Arguments__